senanu/b40/docs/labs/primary_literature.md

 For our lab reports, you are required to find at least 2 primary sources and cite them appropriately (see below).
 The school library has subscriptions to paid indexing services to help you find such articles.

 1. Go the the [library website](https://libguides.chaffey.edu/library)
-1. Enter some search words in the OneSearch box.
+1. Enter some search words in the OneSearch box and click "search"
-1. Alternatively, click "Articles & Database List" in the OneSearch box, then enter detailed search criteria.
+1. On the left hand side of the subsequent page, you can filter the results.
+I suggest that you filter to include only **journal articles** that are **available online**.
 1. After you open an article, you can copy the citation in an appropriate format, such as APA.
-To do so, click the little yellow box (it looks like a postage stamp) to the right of the article.
+To do so, click the three little dots at the top right of the search result and then click "Citation" on the card that opens.
 Please **do NOT use EasyBib** for your citations.
 They do not do it properly.
 In fact, until recently, they even had citations incorrect in their examples on their website.

 ## Using internet search
 In addition to using the library, you may also find articles using general internet searches or through [Google Scholar](https://scholar.google.com).
 However, if you use this route, you will find many, many articles that you can't access because they are behind paywalls.
 The Library website should only show you search results to which you have access using your school ID.